-Subsequently, in order to understand what is better for training the network, we trained on avalanche deposits or release areas only.
+Subsequently, in order to understand what is better for training the network, we trained on avalanche deposits or release 225 areas only.
 As deposit area, we assumed the lower third (based on elevation) of each manually mapped avalanche, ignoring those avalanches were the deposit had been inferred.
 For the release areas, we used the zones identified by Bühler et al. (2019), again disregarding those avalanches where the release zone had been inferred and were therefore uncertain.
 As results in Table 2 show, performance for predicting all avalanches is a lot worse in both cases.
 We also observe that PPV and POD are significantly higher when the network is trained on deposits only, rather than trained only on release areas.
-This resulted in an increase of 0.146 in F1-score and suggests that the original model might also be learning more from texture rich avalanche

-265 deposits than from release zones.
+This resulted in an increase of 0.146 in F1-score and suggests that the original model might also be learning more from texture rich avalanche deposits than from release zones.
 Finally, the experts manually mapping the avalanches generally perceived those in the sun as better visible.
-Hafner et al. (2021) confirmed that and found the POD to be higher roughly by a factor five for avalanches in fully illuminated terrain compared to those, at the time of image acquisition, in fully shaded terrain.
+Hafner et al.

+(2021) confirmed that and found the POD to be higher roughly by a factor five for avalanches in fully illuminated terrain compared to those, at the time of image acquisition, in fully shaded terrain.
 In order to investigate this further, we used a Support Vector Machine (SVM) classifier to calculate a shadow mask for both 2018 and 2019.
-The mask also includes most consequently an increase in F1-score of 0.014.
+The mask also includes most forested areas due to their speckled sun/shade pattern.
+Subsequently, we excluded the avalanche parts being located in the shade and trained only with the remaining areas (about one fourth of the avalanche area per year).
+Calculating the metrics considering only avalanches in illuminated areas, we found an increase of 0.058 in POD, a slight decrease of 0.015 in PPV and consequently an increase in F1-score of 0.014.
 The object-based metrics (Table 3) are also slightly better when only considering sunlit regions.
+240